 T1 Radar:80m 720e 80bt 14.08br → 100m 1000e 100bt 12.5br

-This building is in the same situation as the perimiter monitoring system, so it got the same treatment.
+This building is in the same situation as the perimeter monitoring system, so it got the same treatment.
 We buffed its action radius so it needs fewer clicks to scout the enemy base.
-Now it needs less initial energy to work, so it doesn't create the all-too-common "why isn't it working" question.
+Now it needs less initial energy to work, so it doesn't create the all-too-common "why isn't it working" question, working without any extra storage.

 Price:48000e 2575bt 250HP → 60000e 3750bt 2000HP